NeuroNexa/test/rl_sar/README.md

 ## Compilation

-Since this project supports multiple versions of ROS, some symbolic links need to be created for different versions.
+Since this project supports multiple versions of ROS, the build helper will automatically mirror the bundled third-party ROS packages into the workspace (without relying on symbolic links).
 A build script is provided in the project root directory for one-click compilation.

 Execute the following script in the project root directory to compile the entire project: